kyma-project/kyma/resources/application-connector/charts/metadata-service/README.md

 - **externalAPIPort** - This port exposes the metadata API to an external system.
 The default port is `8081`.
 - **minioURL** - The URL of a Minio service which stores specifications and documentation.
 - **namespace** - The Namespace to which you deploy the Proxy Service.
 The default Namespace is `kyma-integration`.
 - **requestTimeout** - A time-out for requests sent through the Proxy Service.
 Provide it in seconds.
-The default time-out is `1`.
+The default time-out is `10`.
 - **requestLogging** - The flag to enable logging of incoming requests.
 The default value is `false`.
+- **detailedErrorResponse** - A flag for showing detailed internal error messages in response bodies.
+The default value is `false` and all internal server error messages are shortened to `Internal error`, while all other error messages are shown as usual.